betterangels/buoy/README.markdown

 If you speak multiple languages, you can help [translate Buoy into more human languages](https://www.transifex.com/cyberbusking/better-angels/).
 This helps make Buoy available to people all over the world in their native languages.

+Learn more by reading our [Translator instructions](https://github.com/betterangels/buoy/wiki/Translator-instructions).

 ## Document

 If you use Buoy and are familiar with how it works, you can help others learn about the tool by writing about how you use it.
-We maintain [a wiki](https://github.com/betterangels/better-angels/wiki) that you can edit to add your own guides, walkthroughs, and suggestions.
+We maintain [a wiki](https://github.com/betterangels/buoy/wiki) that you can edit to add your own guides, walkthroughs, and suggestions.

 You can also write articles on your website or blog.
-If you do, please [connect with us](https://github.com/betterangels/buoy/wiki/Connect-with-Us) over social media or [email the Better Angels collective](mailto:BetterAngels@RiseUp.net) to let us know.
+If you do, please [connect with us over social media or email](https://betterangels.github.io/) to let us know.

 ## Code

 The easiest way to get started contributing code is to use the [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) ("VVV") project to make a local WordPress development environment.
 Then [fork the Buoy project on GitHub](https://github.com/betterangels/buoy/fork) and `git clone` your fork into your VVV's `wordpress-default/wp-content/plugins/` directory.
 See our wiki for a step-by-step guide to [setting up a development environment](http://github.com/betterangels/better-angels/wiki/Setting-up-a-development-environment).

 Patches and pull requests are very welcome!
+More information at our [Developer documentation](https://github.com/betterangels/buoy/wiki/Developer-documentation).